 Data averaging is the process of getting an average or aggregate of AQMS data.
 It helps in data comparison with other equipment, setting environmental standards, and health-related benchmarks.
 Accuracy of the AAQMS is crucial because only then the gathered environmental data can be applied to multiple such applications.
 It mandates collecting environment data from suitable locations; otherwise, the whole data set would be flawed and will present an incorrect picture of the pollution scenario.

 The sensor location also depends on the equipment’s durability or vice-versa.
 If the AQMS is not durable enough to withstand extreme weather conditions (like high winds, high dust concentration, heavy rains, extreme heat or cold), then it cannot be installed at such locations even if it has high data accuracy.
 The AQMS team must, in such cases, examine the conditions properly before committing to the users.

-Automatic AQMS needs periodic sensor calibration to reset the measurement parameters which have deviated from their actual performance.
+Sensor base air quality monitoring devices need periodic calibration to reset the measurement parameters which have deviated from their actual performance.
 These deviations may be due to sensor drift or cross-sensitivity.
 Usually, there’s a standard calibration frequency for air quality monitors.

 But in a highly polluted area, particularly in a high particulate concentration area, frequent dust deposition may force to increase the calibration frequency or calibrate the sensors before the defined calibration period.
 Also, the sensors come with an established lifetime but it may vary with the pollution concentration of the area.
 For a high pollution zone, the sensors tend to degrade rapidly, and consequently, the accuracy degrades with time, irrespective of the calibration frequency.